source("../exercises/ex03_scaffold.R")

 return(ifelse(coin_index == 1, 1, 0))

-}After solving this week’s exercise, you will be able to compute this probability as follows:
+}After solving this week’s exercise, you will be able to approximate this probability as follows:

 source("../exercises/ex03_scaffold.R")